-- 17.1 The Referee shall be in overall charge of the tournament or championship(s) of which a match forms part. - 17.2 The umpire, where appointed, shall be in charge of the match, the court and its immediate surrounds.
-The umpire shall report to the Referee. - 17.3 The service judge shall call service faults made by the server should they occur (Law 9.1.2 to 9.1.8). - 17.4 A line judge shall indicate whether a shuttle landed 'in' or 'out' on the line(s) assigned. - 17.5 An official's decision shall be final on all points of fact for which that official is responsible except that if, in the opinion of the umpire, it is beyond reasonable doubt that a line judge has clearly made a wrong call, the umpire shall overrule the decision of the line judge. - 17.6 An umpire shall: - 17.6.1 uphold and enforce the Laws of Badminton and, especially, call a 'fault' or a 'let' should either occur; - 17.6.2 give a decision on any appeal regarding a point of dispute, if made before the next service is delivered: - 17.6.3 ensure players and spectators are kept informed of the progress of the match; - 17.6.4 appoint or replace line judges or a service judge in consultation with the Referee; - 17.6.5 where another technical official is not appointed, arrange for that official's duties to be carried out; - 17.6.6 where an appointed official is unsighted, carry out that official's duties or play a 'let'; - 17.6.7 record and report to the Referee all matters relating to Law 16; and - 17.6.8 refer to the Referee all unsatisfied appeals on questions of law only.
-(Such appeals must be made before the next service is delivered or, if at the end of the match, before the side that appeals has left the court.)
+- 17.1 The Referee shall be in overall charge of the tournament or event of which a match forms part. - 17.2 The umpire, where appointed, shall be in charge of the match, the court and its immediate surrounds.
+The umpire shall report to the Referee. - 17.3 The service judge shall call service faults made by the server should they occur (Law 9.1.2 to 9.1.8). - 17.4 A line judge shall indicate whether a shuttle landed "in" or "out" on the line(s) assigned. - 17.5 An official's decision shall be final on all points of fact for which that official is responsible except that if, - 17.5.1 in the opinion of the umpire, it is beyond reasonable doubt that a line judge has clearly made a wrong call, the umpire shall overrule the decision of the line judge. - 17.5.2 an Instant Review System is in operation, the system in operation shall decide on any line call challenge (Appendix 7).

+17.6 An umpire shall:

+- 17.6.1 uphold and enforce the Laws of Badminton and, especially, call a "fault" or a "let" should either occur; - 17.6.2 give a decision on any appeal regarding a point of dispute, if made before the next service is delivered; - 17.6.3 ensure players and spectators are kept informed of the progress of the match; - 17.6.4 appoint or replace line judges or a service judge in consultation with the Referee; - 17.6.5 where another court official is not appointed, arrange for that official's duties to be carried out; - 17.6.6 where an appointed official is unsighted, carry out that official's duties or play a "let"; - 17.6.7 record and report to the Referee all matters relating to Law 16; and - 17.6.8 refer to the Referee all unsatisfied appeals on questions of law only.
+(Such appeals must be made before the next service is delivered or, if at the end of the match, before the side that appeals has left the court).